SeekingLight233/docs/docs/sst.md

 ## Sound Receptors

 This lecture mainly talks about <hide txt="sound receptors"></hide>.
-Firstly, the speaker agrees that sound receptors are small devices.
-Also, he mentions that receptors can translate vibrational energy into fluid.
-Lastly, the speaker believes that physical motion can translate into electrical signals.
+Firstly, the speaker agrees that sound receptors <hide txt='are small devices'></hide>.
+Also, he mentions that <hide txt='receptors can translate vibrational energy into fluid'></hide>.
+Lastly, the speaker believes that <hide txt='physical motion can translate into electrical signals'></hide>.
 MIT students would find that sound receptors are remarkable and beautiful.

 ## Biology, DNA & RNA

-This lecture mainly talks about biology provides profound insights into the world.
-Firstly, the speaker agrees that creatures are similar and related to each other.
-Also, he mentions that DNA and RNA can store and transmit their genetic and inherited information.
-Lastly, the speaker believes that everything is based on cells, cells are building blocks of all organisms.
+This lecture mainly talks about <hide txt='biology provides profound insights into the world'></hide>.
+Firstly, the speaker agrees that <hide txt='creatures are similar and related to each other'></hide>.
+Also, he mentions that <hide txt='DNA and RNA can store and transmit their genetic and inherited information'></hide>.
+Lastly, the speaker believes that <hide txt='everything is based on cells'></hide>, cells are building blocks of all organisms.

 ## Artificial intelligence

-This lecture mainly talks about artificial intelligence that humans tell a computer what to do and how to do it.
-Firstly, the speaker agrees that a message will develop systems and symbols.
-Also, he mentions that computers have similar functions to human brains because they are both symbol processors.
+This lecture mainly talks about <hide txt='artificial intelligence that humans tell a computer what to do and how to do it'></hide>.
+Firstly, the speaker agrees that <hide txt='a message will develop systems and symbols'></hide>.
+Also, he mentions that <hide txt='computers have similar functions to human brains'></hide> because <hide txt='they are both symbol processors'></hide>.
 In conclusion, it’s an informative lecture.

 ## Kids' Museum Campaign

-This lecture mainly talks about a mother who was a journalist with the Guardian newspaper.
+This lecture mainly talks about <hide txt='a mother who was a journalist'></hide> <hide txt='with the Guardian newspaper'></hide>.
 Firstly, the speaker says that she wrote an article and complained about her experience.
 Also, she mentions that she was thrown out of a museum because her kids shouted in the museum.
 Lastly, many people set up the Kids in Museum’s campaign to advocate family-friendly museums.

 ## The Human Rights Act